Falling victim to a scam can be devastating, both financially and emotionally.

 Scammers tell you that you’re free to access your retirement savings before the age of 55, but if you do this, you’ll not only have to pay a hefty tax charge, at least 55% but sometimes as much as 70% of your pension pot, but you’ll also have fees taken from your pension for the transfer, which can be 20% or more of your pension savings.

 What you can do: Remember that 55 is the earliest age you can take your pension benefits.
 If you have a regulated financial adviser, speak with them in the first instance if you need help with your pension or are wondering if you should access your retirement savings.
 If you don’t have an adviser, the government-supported Pensions Advisory Service provides free independent and impartial information and guidance.

 Loan fee fraud is an increasingly common scam which is reported to the Financial Conduct Authority (FCA), with people losing £220 each on average.

 The ‘loan provider’ will tell you that your loan is approved and then ask you to pay an upfront fee before the loan amount can be released.
 They then take the payment but never provide you with the loan.

 What you can do: Always be wary of unsolicited approaches about loans and don’t click on links offering them.
 It’s also highly unusual to be asked to make a payment to a lender, before you’ve been given a loan.
-If you’re considering taking out a loan from a company you’ve never heard of, check the FCA Register to check the company you’re dealing with is authorised and stay well clear if it’s not.
+If you’re considering taking out a loan from a company you’ve never heard of, check the FCA Register to see if the company you’re dealing with is authorised and stay well clear if it’s not.

 ‘Get rich quick’ schemes